 Ci vic Engagement - Proposed Actions Timeline Agency 1.
 Continue to seek opportunities to expand inclusion and diversity in all Town sponsored activities and events.
 Ongoing 2.
 Utilize available funding to implement capital improvements that are needed to effectively maintain the Town's high level of service and to meet the evolving needs of a growing community (e.g., Town Hall modifications and enhancements).
 Long-Term 3.
 Continue to provide a wide range of services and programs that offer activities for all ages.
 Ongoing 4.
 Promote environmental stewardship by enacting local laws and policies that support protection and preservation of our natural resources.
 Short-Term 5.
-Foster open and clear communication with residents and interested citizens utilizing a wide variety of communication and outreach tools, including mailings, postings at town facilities, website, and all social media platforms.
+Foster open and clear communication with residents and interested citizens utilizing a wide variety of communication and outreach tools, including mailings, postings at town facilities, website, posts on social media platforms, and public informational sessions.
 Ongoing 6.
 Serve as a resource and partner for area volunteer and advocacy organizations within the community that are addressing Town-related issues and needs.
-Ongoing
+Ongoing 7.
+Utilize surveys and other outreach methods to seek input and feedback on key issues and needs, particularly related to the delivery of town services Ongoing